-(B) Heavy Industrial.
+- (1) HEAVY INDUSTRIAL.
 Those activities listed above which can occur outside an enclosed structure.
-The uses include outside storage, loading and unloading, stockpiling, etc. for which there is no odor, vibration, dust, or noise discernable to the human sensory perception beyond the property line of the site.

-LOT.
-A parcel or tract of land.

-LOT AREA.
-The total area of the lot measured in the horizontal plane within the lot boundary lines.

-LOT DEPTH.
-The average horizontal distance between the front lot line and the rear lot line.

-LOT LINE, FRONT.
-The line on the lot facing the street from which the access to the lot is commonly made.

-LOT LINE, REAR.
+The uses include outside storage, loading and unloading, stockpiling, and the like for which there is no odor, vibration, dust, or noise discernable to the human sensory perception beyond the property line of the site. - (2) LIGHT INDUSTRIAL.
+Those activities listed above which occur totally within an enclosed structure.
+There is no odor, vibration, dust, or noise discernable to the human sensory perception beyond the exterior walls of the structure. - LOT.
+A parcel or tract of land. - LOT AREA.
+The total area of the lot measured in the horizontal plane within the lot boundary lines. - LOT DEPTH.
+The average horizontal distance between the front lot line and the rear lot line. - LOT LINE, FRONT.
+The line on the lot facing the street from which the access to the lot is commonly made. - LOT LINE, REAR.
 A property line which is opposite and most distant from the front lot line.
-In the case of an irregular, triangular, or other shaped lot or parcel, a line 10 feet in length within the lot or parcel parallel to and at a maximum distance from the front lot line.
-In the above instance, and if the front line is curved and a determination of the parallel relationship to the front lot line is being made, a straight line connecting the two end points of the front lot line shall be used.
-In the case of a corner lot or parcel, either interior lot line may be the rear lot line, regardless of the placement of the front door.
+In the case of an irregular, triangular, or other shaped lot or parcel, a line ten feet in length within the lot or parcel parallel to and at a maximum distance from the front lot line.
+In the aforementioned instance, if the front line is curved and a determination of the parallel relationship to the front lot line is being made, a straight line connecting the two end points of the front lot line shall be used.
+In the case of a corner lot or parcel, either interior lot line may be the REAR LOT LINE regardless of the placement of the front door.